programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 together with & characters.
 Together these 10 name/value pairs comprise the query string, which tells the search engine what variables to use in specific stages of the search.
-Notice that each name/value pair contains both a variable name: toYear, and then assigns that variable a value:
+Notice that each name/value pair contains both a variable name: toYear, and then assigns that variable a value: 1750.
-1750.
 This works in exactly the same way as *Function Arguments* by passing certain information to specific variables.
-In this case, the most important variable is `\_divs\_fulltext=` which has been given the
+In this case, the most important variable is `_divs_fulltext=` which has been given the
 value:

 ```